Skip to main content

 get_edit_distance

-Calculate the Levenshtein edit distance between two strings to determine the minimum single-character edits needed for transformation.
+Calculate the Levenshtein edit distance between two strings, returning the minimum number of single-character edits needed to transform one string into another.

 Instructions